-Cervical cancer is the 17th most common cause of cancer death among women in the UK (2012), accounting for 1% of all female deaths from cancer.
+Cervical cancer is the 17th most common cause of cancer death among females in the UK (2014), accounting for 1% of all cancer deaths in females.[1-3]

-In 2012, there were 919 deaths from cervical cancer in the UK.[1-3] The crude mortality rate shows that there are 3 cervical cancer deaths for every 100,000 females in the UK.
+In 2014, there were 890 cervical cancer deaths in the UK.[1-3] The crude mortality rate shows that there are 3 cervical cancer deaths for every 100,000 females in the UK.

 95% LCL and 95% UCL are the 95% lower and upper